Boarding Options for Pets While Youre Away

 While you don’t have to give up your house keys or worry about someone coming to or staying in your house, make sure any in-home pet boarding facilities have the space and resources necessary to care for pets with medical needs.

-Standard traditional boarding are another option for pet parents who need someone to care for their pet while they’re out of town.
+Standard traditional boarding services are another option for pet parents who need someone to care for their pet while they’re out of town.
 A big caveat here is that the routine and level of care at traditional boarding facilities may not meet your pet’s current needs.

 Questions to ask include whether staff are certified to care for animals with medical needs, and how much experience they have in catering to pets with these needs.
 While traditional boarding can be great for healthy pets, your furry friends may need special attention and care traditional boarding facilities aren’t qualified or equipped to provide.